 These species of Arizona scorpions are nocturnal by nature, which means they are active at night.

 They are yellowish in color and granular by nature.
-These scorpions are mainly found in Sonoran desert where it burrows or digs under rocks and other objects.
+These scorpions are mainly found in the Sonoran desert, where it burrows or digs under rocks and other objects.

-We know that scorpion stings are not dangerous for human beings, but they can irritate.
-Below are some signs of understanding the seriousness of the injury caused by the scorpion sting.
-And also are the first-aid measures for quick treatment on the injury.
+We know that most scorpion stings are not dangerous for human beings, but they can irritate them.
+Below are some signs of understanding the seriousness of the injury caused by scorpion stings.
+And also are the first-aid measures for quick treatment scorpion stings before they tur to severe symptoms.

 1. Signs and Symptoms